DisnakeDev/disnake/docs/discord.rst

     .. image:: /images/discord_create_app_form.png
         :alt: The new application form filled in.

 5. Navigate to the "Bot" tab.
-Bot account is added automatically when the application is created.
+A bot account is added automatically when the application is created.

 6. Make sure that **Public Bot** is ticked if you want others to invite your bot.